XTLS/Xray-docs-next/docs/en/config/inbounds/trojan.md

 Email address, optional, used to identify the user.

 ::: danger
-If there are multiple ClientObjects, please note that emails must not be duplicated.
+If there are multiple UserObjects, please note that emails must not be duplicated.
 :::

 > `level`: number